-7.1 Develop and strengthen the role of international trade and commerce in the economy of Region Nine.

-7.2 Continue to encourage regional collaboration to support local progress.

-7.3 Diversifying the industrial portfolio through broader product lines.

-7.4 Align industry with global sustainability standards.
+- 7.1 Develop and strengthen the role of international trade and commerce in the economy of Region Nine. - 7.2 Continue to encourage regional collaboration to support local progress. - 7.3 Diversifying the industrial portfolio through broader product lines. - 7.4 Align industry with global sustainability standards.

-Organizational Objectives: Regional Objectives: ✓ Work with local government to develop economic Increase the number of jobs created through development strategies and economic entrepreneurial start-ups and expansions competitiveness.
-Attract foreign direct investment.
-Coordinate efforts among regional partners to Assess the global competitiveness of Region Nine and submit grant proposals for key regional projects. the reputation of the region.
-Develop relationships with global organizations to Encourage regional opportunities for academic and increase collaboration and investment in the region. industry partnerships for international exchanges for Work with institutions of higher education to create research and externships. pathways for college internships in communities.
-Identify land use planning, permitting and technical Provide educational opportunities for employers issues affecting economic development within the regarding global recruitment. region.
+- ✓ Work with local government to develop economic development strategies and economic competitiveness. - ✓ Coordinate efforts among regional partners to submit grant proposals for key regional projects. - ✓ Develop relationships with global organizations to increase collaboration and investment in the region. - ✓ Work with institutions of higher education to create pathways for college internships in communities. - ✓ Provide educational opportunities for employers regarding global recruitment.